Mehcanic/project-4-frontend/README.md

 ## Planning and Development procces

-1. My first step when planning this project was to decide which productivity tools use for this project.
-I decided to use Notion and Quick Database Diagrams:
+1. When I started planning this project I decided to use Notion and Quick Database Diagrams.
+There is no wireframe for the project as I decided to use an existing design from frontendmentor.io as a basis for the application.
+The project planning can be found here:

     - Notion: <https://www.notion.so/Project-4-2c9e5f6161a45629acd481bb35f3318>

 2. The first step was to determine the scope of the application.
 Given that I will be working on this project alone, I have decided to keep it simple.
 The application will enable users to create, read, update and delete tasks.
 Additionally, users can mark tasks as completed and filter them by all, active and completed tasks or clear out all completed tasks.
 For now, I have decided not to include login or signup until the MVP is done as I wanted to focus on the front-end (React) part of the application.
 Python with Flask was something completely new for me and two weeks was not enough time to learn back-end in a new technology and make a nice front-end.